livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

 Before starting the migration process, you will need to acquire an RPC url for Arbitrum.
 We recommend using [the Offchain Labs public endpoint](https://developer.offchainlabs.com/docs/mainnet).

-Other options are: [use the Offchain Labs public endpoint](https://developer.offchainlabs.com/docs/mainnet), [set up an Arbitrum node](https://developer.offchainlabs.com/docs/running_node) or acquire an Arbitrum RPC url using a third-party service like [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/).
+Other options are: [set up an Arbitrum node](https://developer.offchainlabs.com/docs/running_node) or acquire an Arbitrum RPC url using a third-party service like [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/).

 ## Testnet